 Cheaper air purifiers may also be as effective but you may need to carry them around if you’re using it to purify bigger rooms.

 Eliminating airborne particles are especially helpful in reducing the risk of asthma attacks or allergy flareups.

 Carpets and rugs at home may add comfort to your home.
 However, they also trap dust in their fibers.

 By using a vacuum cleaner regularly, you’ll be able to free carpets and rugs from dust.
-Invest in a good vacuum cleaner that can easily remove dust, pollen, and pet hair.
+Invest in a good vacuum cleaner (for the best option consider proscenic p11) that can easily remove dust, pollen, and pet hair.

 Don’t forget to vacuum underneath beds and sofas.

 To keep germs and dust mites away, change your bedding every week and wash using hot water.

 Also, to make dusting easier and faster, it’s best to keep surfaces at home clutter-free.
 Use a plant-based multi-surface spray and wipe surfaces down to eliminate accumulated dust.